Here is a list of what to do when your loved one passes away. If this is not an emergency situation, sit back, take your

 The Trustee of the Trust must look through the estate planning documents and find the assets list located on schedule A. One by one, the Trustee will deal with each asset.
 If there is only a Will the executor of the will can look to see whats assets the Decedent had.
 Everything hopefully has been given away already.
-If not the Will must be taken to the county office to be accepted for Probate if there is property or accounts over a certain amount that did not have a beneficiary.
+The Will must be taken to the County Court to be accepted for Probate if there is property or accounts over a certain amount that did not have a beneficiary.

 Look for Safe deposit keys, life insurance policies, retirement benefits, tax returns, marriage, birth and death certificates, records of personal assets and business documentation, bank statements, check books, titles to cars and deeds of properties, lease agreements, securities, health insurance, stocks, bonds and investments, make claims for unpaid bills and final illness and look for insurance policies and annuities.
 Call and cancel credit cards, bills and anything else that the Decedent may still be paying.

 If there is no will and there are enough assets to probate, an administrator will be appointed by the court to distribute the assets according to state law.

 As trustee, go to the bank and change the trust account to have a new Tax ID number.
 You can apply for this Tax ID also known as an EIN on IRS.gov, look for SS-4 form.
-If the bank will not allow that, open a new bank account for for the decedent’s estate so that all expenses of administering the estate can be recorded and reimbursed.
+If the bank will not allow that, open a new bank account for the decedent’s estate so that all expenses of administering the estate can be recorded and reimbursed.

 Probate is the process where the executor reports all the of assets to the court, pays debts, taxes and other expenses and distributes the assets according the the decedent’s wishes.
 This process takes about 8 months and can be costly.

 If there is no Trust Look for property deeds and and any property owned in other states which will be probated in that state.

 If the Decedent owned a business look for a buy/sell agreement.